 ZOOM PodTrak P8: Best Podcast Interface for Mixer Capabilities

-The ZOOM PodTrak P8 is one of the most powerful multi-function interfaces still available on the market.
-With it, you can record up to six in-person guests and tap into three remote interview plugins (TRRS cable, BTA-2 Bluetooth adapter, and a USB port).
+The ZOOM PodTrak P8 is one of the most capable multi-function interfaces on the market.
+It records up to six in-person guests and supports three remote interview connection options: TRRS cable, BTA-2 Bluetooth adapter, and a USB port.

 ZOOM PodTrak P8 features